ajitsingh98/Data-Science-Interview-Questions-Answers/performance_metrics.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-Pearson Correlation is a statistical method that measures the similarity or correlation between two data objects by comparing their attributes and calculating a score ranging from $-1$ to $+1$.
+Pearson Correlation is a statistical method that measures the similarity or correlation between two data objects by comparing their attributes and calculating a score ranging from $-1$to$+1$.

 </details>